lse-st446/lse-st446.github.io/index.md

 ### Course Description

-This course will cover the principles and application programming interfaces of distributed systems for storing and processing big data.
-This will include the principles of distributed file systems, storage systems, and data models that are in common use in modern on-premise data analytics platforms and cloud computing services.
-The course will cover the principles of computing over large datasets in distributed computing systems involving multi-core processors and cluster computing systems.
-Students will learn how to perform canonical distributed computing tasks in batch, interactive and stream processing computation models and how to run scalable machine learning algorithms for regression, classification, clustering and collaborative filtering tasks.
+This course covers principles and application programming interfaces of distributed systems for storing and processing big data.
+This includes the principles of distributed file systems, storage systems, and data models that are in common use in modern on-premise data analytics platforms and cloud computing services.
+The course covers the principles of computing over large datasets in distributed computing systems involving multi-core processors and cluster computing systems.
+Students will learn how to perform canonical distributed computing tasks in batch, interactive and stream processing settings and how to run scalable machine learning algorithms for regression, classification, clustering and collaborative filtering tasks.

-This course uses a project-based learning approach where students gain hands-on experience with writing and running computer code through computer workshop exercises and project assignments.
-This will equip students with key skills and knowledge about modern computation platforms for processing big data.
-In particular, students will gain hands-on experience in working with Apache Hadoop, an open-source software framework used for distributed storage and processing of dataset of big data using the MapReduce programming model and other services such as Apache Hive.
-They will also gain hands-on experience in working with  Apache Spark, the fastest-growing general engine for processing big data that is used across different industries, and connecting Spark with various data sources and other systems.
-The students will learn how to run big data analytics tasks locally on their laptops as well as on clusters of machines running in cloud.
-The students will work on weekly exercises and project assignments by using GitHub, a popular revision-control and group collaboration tool.
-Each student will develop code for solving one or more computation tasks on an input dataset, and will use GitHub for accessing and submitting course materials and assignments.
+This course uses a project-based learning approach where students gain hands-on experience in using computing tools, services and writing software code through computer workshop exercises and project assignments.
+This equips students with key skills and knowledge about modern computation platforms for processing big data.
+In particular, students gain hands-on experience in working with Apache Hadoop, an open-source software framework for distributed storage and processing of dataset of big data using the MapReduce programming model and other services such as Apache Hive.
+They also gain hands-on experience in working with  Apache Spark, the fastest-growing general engine for processing big data, used across different industries, and connecting Spark with various data sources and other systems.
+The students learn how to run big data analytics tasks locally on their laptops as well as on distributed clusters of machines in the cloud.
+The students work on weekly exercises and project assignments by using GitHub, a popular revision-control and group collaboration tool.
+Each student develops code for solving one or more computation tasks and uses GitHub for accessing and submitting course materials and assignments.

-On the theory side, we will introduce the main principles principles of distributed systems for big data analytics, their design objectives, querying paradigms by using MapReduce style computations, general numerical computations using dataflow graphs, and querying using different variants of SQL application programming interfaces.
-We will consider graph processing algorithms for querying graph properties and iterative computations using input graph data.
-We will also introduce the principles of stream processing, how to perform computations and execute queries over a sliding-window of input data stream elements.
-We will study the principles of scalable machine learning algorithms that are based on parallel implementations of gradient descent style algorithms for minimizing a loss function, used for training regression and classification models.
-We will also consider distributed MapReduce computations for training clustering models such as k-means and collaborative filtering models based on matrix factorization.
-We will consider numerical computations using dataflow graphs, with a focus on the use case of learning a deep neural network for image classification and other classification tasks.
-Students will be encouraged to work with computations and data relevant to their own interests.
+On the theory side, we introduce the main principles of distributed systems for big data analytics, their design objectives, querying paradigms by using MapReduce and other computation models, general numerical computations using dataflow graphs, and querying data by using SQL-like application programming interfaces.
+We consider graph processing algorithms for querying graph properties and iterative computations using input graph data.
+We introduce the principles of stream processing, how to perform computations and execute queries over a sliding-window of input data stream elements.
+We study the principles of scalable machine learning algorithms, based on parallel implementations of gradient-descent style algorithms for minimizing a loss function, used for training regression and classification models.
+We also consider distributed MapReduce computations for training clustering models such as k-means and collaborative filtering models based on matrix factorization.
+We consider numerical computations using dataflow graphs, with a focus on learning deep neural networks for image classification and other classification tasks.
+Students are encouraged to work on computations and data relevant to their own interests.

-On the practical side, we will cover a variety of tools that are part of a modern data scientist's toolkit, including distributed computing using Apache Hadoop and MapReduce style processing of big data sets, Apache Spark, application programming interfaces for querying structured and unstructured datasets such as Apache Hive, Spark SQL, and Google BigQuery, stream data processing, and deploying large-scale machine learning models.
-You will learn how to write programmes to define Spark jobs using the Python API and how to deploy a Spark job in a production environment.
-You will learn how to connect Spark data structures with a variety of external data sources, including key-value data stores, relational databases, and publish-subscribe messaging systems.
+On the practical side, we cover a variety of tools that are part of a modern data scientist's toolkit, including distributed computing using Apache Hadoop and MapReduce style processing of big data sets, Apache Spark, application programming interfaces for querying structured and unstructured datasets such as Apache Hive, Spark SQL, and Google BigQuery, stream data processing, and deploying large-scale machine learning models.
+Students learn how to write programmes to define Spark jobs using the Python API and how to deploy a Spark job in a production environment.
+Students learn how to connect Spark data structures with a variety of external data sources, including key-value data stores, relational databases, and publish-subscribe messaging systems.

-For the final project, we will ask you to conduct a big data analytics tasks using the principles and technologies learned in class and possibly use some of the technologies not covered in class to a great length (e.g. use an Apache Cassandra database).
-The project report will typically be in the form a Jupyter notebook describing the solution as well as a working prototype.
+For the final project, students are asked to conduct a big data analytics tasks using the principles and technologies learned in class as well as to learn other related technologies not covered in course in a great length (e.g. working with Apache Cassandra or Microsoft Congitive Toolkit).
+The project report is typically in the form a Jupyter notebook and a working solution.